system integrator

 The Seven Consulting Dirty Tricks to Separate You from More of Your Money

-1. Bid low and bill high – Some SI's will deliberately bid low and then change order or customize you to death.
+1. Bid low and bill high – Some SAP SI’s will deliberately bid low and then change order or customize you to death.
 Even though you initially believe the project will cost “X,” they constantly find ways to leverage more revenue from you.

 2. Bait and switch – They sell the “A” team but deliver the back benchers and water boys.
 Sometimes, they pad their RFIs and RFPs with first-class resumes for consultants who never show up for your project.
 Some of the placement firms bring fakes and knowingly help them create fraudulent resumes as well (see Screening and Interview Methods to Find the Right SAP Consultant and the follow-up piece Screening and Interview Methods to Find the Right Consultant – Part 2).